kylejones200/our_table/content/recipes/costini-with-cheese-torta-and-marinated-bell-peppers.md

   - "1-4 oz package of feta cheese"
   - "3 oz fresh goat cheese"
   - "4 tbsp toasted pine nuts"
+  - "salt and black pepper to taste"
+steps:
+  - "Dice peppers into squares.
+Combine vinegar, oil, herbs, capers and garlic.
+Add salt and pepper.
+Marinate 30 min. or longer.
+In a small bowl, blend the cheeses until smooth.
+Shape into a mound on a large plate and slightly flatten the top.
+Pour peppers over cheese, garnish with pine nuts and basil.
+Surround with crostini."
+notes: "plain crostini"
 allergens: ['dairy', 'nuts']
 ---